 “And though this world, with devils filled, should threaten to undo us,

 We will not fear, for God hath willed His truth to triumph through us:

 The Prince of Darkness grim, we tremble not for him;

 His rage we can endure, for lo, his doom is sure,

 When we wear Halloween masks, we remind ourselves and each other that what we once had to fear is now harmless.
 The triumph has been achieved.
 All the demons of the world are impotent and awaiting their doom.
 The fact that harmless little children are dressed in their masks is a great token that the powers of darkness have been cut down in light of the overwhelming force of the Gospel victory.

 All this said, there are sticky issues regarding the celebration of Halloween, as there are with any holiday.
 Some may choose to heed all the above argument and use masks and Jack-o’-lanterns to recognize both the evil that exists in “this present darkness” and the victory of Christ over that.
 Some may have issues from their past, fears of evil and yielding to culture, or issues of conscience that keep them from that type of celebration.
 I would, at the very least, encourage folks to buy a big bag of candy to have at their door when little ghouls and goblins come knocking.
 Rarely, especially in today’s age, do we have our neighbors knocking on our doors.
-This time is an incredible opportunity to be hospitable and show great love to them, no matter where you come down on creepy masks.
+This time is an incredible opportunity to be hospitable to our neighbors and show great love to them, no matter where you come down on creepy masks.
 In light of our victory over Satan, sin, and death, however, I would love for you and your family to consider, ponder through, and pray over how you can learn from and celebrate Halloween as the Christian holiday it is and can be, proclaiming the gospel through pumpkins and plastic masks.

 RESOURCES AND RECOMMENDATIONS